Ghazalehdelfi/GhizOs/src/data/writing/SecretaryAgent.md

 #### 🔄 Asymmetrical Sync Design

 One of the key implementation challenges was **preventing infinite A2A negotiation loops** between two symmetric Sync Agents.
-To solve this, Secretary Agent introduces an **asymmetrical role assignment**:

-- The **initiator** Sync Agent begins the negotiation process.
+If both users have identical agents, one agent’s request could trigger the other to respond in kind—causing a back-and-forth loop.
+To solve this, Secretary Agent introduces an **asymmetrical role assignment**.
+Each Sync Agent can act in one of two roles, each defined by a distinct system prompt and behavior.
+When a request is received, the Sync Agent’s task manager inspects the request's metadata and assigns the appropriate role before invoking the agent:

+- The **initiator** is the agent that starts the process.
+It takes responsibility for driving the scheduling conversation: contacting the other party (via A2A or email), proposing times, managing the negotiation, and ultimately calling the Calendar Agent to create the event.
-- The **responder** simply acknowledges and replies with availability.
+- The **responder** takes a more passive role.
+It simply replies to incoming scheduling requests with availability information and does not attempt to initiate a conversation or delegate tasks in return.

 This design ensures a clear direction for the communication flow and eliminates recursive back-and-forths that could otherwise occur between two identical agents trying to negotiate simultaneously.

-The role is determined based on agent identity or task origin and is enforced in logic handling the request type.

 ### 3. Calendar Agent: The Executor